Nonequilibrium Probes of Quantum Geometry in Gapless Systems: Introduction

-A natural question, then, is whether infinite-dimensional quantum geometry can have observable consequences.
-That the answer must be affirmative is supported by the fact that any many-body quantum system is described, at low energy, by a quantum field theory, whose phase space is necessarily infinite-dimensional.
+A natural question is whether Arnold's geometric insight on fluids has a quantum counterpart, and whether it has observable implications in the context of quantum geometry.
+That the answer should be positive is supported by the fact that any many-body quantum system is described, at low energies, by a quantum field theory, whose phase space is necessarily infinite-dimensional.
 Coherent states on that phase space define a bundle with an infinite-dimensional quantum geometry, as desired.
 For instance, Bloch coherent states for a single spin are labeled by two coordinates on a sphere, but their cousins for spin chains are labeled by infinitely many parameters (two at each lattice site) in the thermodynamic limit.
-While infinite-dimensional quantum geometry is ubiquitous in that sense, the issue is to find a setup that is observable, suitably universal, and sufficiently tractable even beyond small perturbations in parameter space.
-This work aims to provide just such a universal description for gapless systems, supported by both analytical computations and numerics.
+While infinite-dimensional quantum geometry is ubiquitous in that sense, the nontrivial issue is to find a setup that is observable, suitably universal, and sufficiently tractable even beyond small perturbations in parameter space.

+This work aims to provide just such a universal description for gapless quantum matter, supported by both analytical computations and numerics.
+Specifically, we consider nonequilibrium setups that probe the quantum metric and the Berry curvature: the former measures the distance between pure states \cite{ProvostVallee:1980nc}, while the latter quantifies phase variations in parameter space \cite{Berry}.
+These quantities are what is meant in practice by quantum geometry, and knowing them provides a handle on the dauntingly vast space of quantum states.
+In particular, the metric is expected to be less sensitive to decoherence than Berry phases, thereby providing robust experimental signatures to put our predictions to the test.